Batteries and electrical items

 Reduce

-Use the mains when possible.
-Check if you already have enough batteries before buying more.
-Batteries can lose their charge if stored too long.
+• Use up available batteries before buying more as batteries can lose their charge if stored too long.

 Reuse